aecon/3D-microglia-netoglitazone/processing/README.md

 where `IMIN` and `IMAX` are intensity thresholds for the minimum and maximum normalized microglia intensity.

-To automate the segmentation over all samples, adapt the paths inside `run_segmentation` and run as:
+To automate the segmentation over all samples, adapt the paths and the intensity thresholds inside `run_segmentation` and run as:
 ```
 ./run_segmentation.sh
 ```